History of the LCCOA

 By 1977 the Drop-In Center at Galena Ave & 1st St. was already becoming too small and an opportunity to get a bigger building presented itself.
 Through federal and state grants, the lower level of the 1911 Post Office was renovated, including making the building accessible to Senior Citizens.
 And the lower level dining room area added.
 Many volunteers and much work later, an official “Open House” celebrated a new era in the history of LCCOA, at the new senior center at 100 W. 2nd St., in the old Dixon Post office building.

 After the rush of 1970's activity comes today's established stability.

 After moving into the former Post Office in Dixon in September of 1978, the staff discovered that the new location offered LCCOA a solid foundation where it's staff provides services for the Senior Citizens of Lee County.

 The LCCOA continues to provide bus transportation for Seniors, out of this new location.

 And now it's Outreach Department had the larger office space and meeting space needed to meet the needs of a growing aging population.

 And the Senior Center had it's own full kitchen, too.

 In March 2000, LCCOA started renovating the upstairs Post House.
 The Department of Commerce and Community Affairs sent us $200,000.
 Agency fund-raisers and donors raised another $100,000.
 And the major Renovation began!

-After a year of COVID-19 Restrictions, we are now taking reservations for future special occasions such as wedding, showers, parties or corporate events.
+Here in 2021, after a year of COVID-19 Restrictions, we are once again taking reservations for future special occasions such as wedding, showers, parties or corporate events.